wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapp-design-model-driven-apps/includes/2-building-blocks-of-model-driven-apps.md

 ![Sample dashboard](../media/dashboard-designer.png)

-## Advanced model-driven app making
+## Advanced model-driven apps
-Solution Explorer is used to advanced model-driven app building.
+Solution Explorer is used for making advanced model-driven apps.
 By using the navigation pane on the left side of the tool, you can navigate a hierarchy that consists of all app components.

 ![Solution Explorer](../media/solutionexplorer-entitiescollapsed.png)